TulioMolina/fullstack-emaily-app/README.md

 ![4](https://github.com/TulioMolina/fullstack-emaily-app/blob/master/demo-images/4.png)

-5) Create your survey with your email as one of the recipients receive the survey
+5) Create your survey with your email as one of the recipients to receive the survey

 ![5](https://github.com/TulioMolina/fullstack-emaily-app/blob/master/demo-images/5.png)